North Sydney Olympic Pool: Renovation

 Redevelopment plans were approved in 2020, projected to cost $48 million.
 The North Sydney Council received a $10 million grant from the Federal Government to fund the project.
-The scheme this funding originates from was announced in the prior federal election as the Female Facilities and Water Safety Stream, aimed at funding female changerooms and sporting facilities.
+The scheme this funding originates from was announced in the prior federal election as the Female Facilities and Water Safety Stream, aimed at funding female change rooms and sporting facilities.
 This attracted criticism as the scheme had originally been billed as for regional areas.
 Prime Minister Scott Morrison stated that the scheme was never exclusively for regional facilities, blaming the backlash on misinformation.
 North Sydney Mayor Jilly Gibson defended the federal funding, claiming the North Sydney Pool is "Definitely a regional facility," as it's used by people from across New South Wales and Australia.

-The pool's redevelopment had been controversial amongst the North Sydney council.
+The facility's redevelopment had been controversial amongst North Sydney councillors.
 By early December 2020, the council was still assessing tenders, despite the scheduled closing date of 31 December.
 By mid-December, the budget had blown out to $64 million.
-Councillors voted to keep the complex open past 31 December until contracts have been signed.
+Councillors voted to keep the complex open past 31 December until contracts had been signed.
 By January 2021, it was announced that Icon Construction had won the contract to conduct the renovations.
 This attracted media attention due to Icon being the company responsible for the construction of the troubled Opal Tower.

 The complex closed on 28 February 2021 and work started in March, with an expected reopening date of late 2022.
 By the end of 2021, the reopening date had been delayed to February 2023.
 In October 2022, Mayor Zoe Baker ordered a probe into the project.
 The review found that the project is more than $30 million over budget, and that the final cost would be at least $89 million.
 Councillor Jilly Gibson, who was mayor when the pool redevelopment was approved, said the review was flawed and omitted relevant information.